ognevny/ognlib/README.md

 ## Features

-By default feature `num-bigint` is enabled, which adds `num-bigint` dependency. if you don't need to use such methods as `wilson_th`, `factorial` and other ones depend on it, you can disable it by setting `default-features = false`
+By default the feature `std` is enable.
+If you want to use the crate with `#![no_std]`, remove default features. `std` feature ships with a bunch of dependencies, which can be partially enabled (still requires the std available).

 ## Contributing